aggrhm/vscode-workviews/README.md

 * `workviews.state`: (readonly) The internal state of the extension, allowing workviews to be persisted
 * `workviews.rememberActiveWorkview`: (boolean) Keep track of active workview in saved state
+* `workviews.restorePinnedOnly`: (boolean) Restore only the pinned and last viewed documents, rather than all documents opened

 ## Known Issues